michaelw/TA-pihole_dns/README.md

 - Updated Readme
 ```

+## Pihole Logging Requirements

+\* ***Failing to perform the following will cause this add-on to not extract fields properly***

+Set `log-queries=extra` in the pihole dnsmasq configuration file.
+Pi-hole recommends to make any changes to a new configuration file to avoid changes to be overridden during an update.

+1. open `/etc/dnsmasq.d/01-pihole.conf` with a text editor
+1. Add/update `log-queries=extra`. save and close the file
+1. Restart pi-hole with `pihole restartdns`

 ## Where to Install

 Splunk platform Instance type | Supported | Required | Actions required/ Comments